tamarajqawasmeh/text-processing-using-spark-dataframe/text_processing.md

 only showing top 20 rows
 ```

-To find the hour of the day with the least check-ins, the hour function can be used to extract the hours of a given date as an integer.
+To find the time with the least check-ins, the hour function can be used to extract the hours of a given date as an integer.
 The data needs to be trimmed of empty spaces so we'll use the trim function to trim the spaces from both ends for the string column.
 Then creating another alias with a column labeled "finaldates", we'll use .groupBy(), .count(), then .sort() to return a list of hours and their count in ascending order to get the result we're looking for.

 ```python
 df_hour2=df_hour_exploded.select(trim(df_hour_exploded['checkin_date']).alias('finaldates')).groupBy(hour('finaldates').alias('final')).count().sort("count",ascending=True).show(24)